AHanda94/Scripts/README.md

 dataset.
 Note: The volume is computed as the smallest bounded box that can contain the selected dataset, this is only an approximation for irregular volumes.

-## Calculate the Maximum and the Minimum Distances between points in RoI
+## Calculate the Maximum and the Minimum Distances between Points in RoI

 Calculate the Maximum and the Minimum Distances between points in RoI (filename:
 CalcShortAndFarDistances.cs).
 For syntax purposes, we provide a very simple script that calculates the